-The ChatGPT backlash in late February made that behavior impossible to ignore.
-After news of its DoD partnership, U.S. uninstalls jumped 295% day over day, one-star reviews surged 775%, and Claude briefly benefited from the shift in sentiment.
-For app teams, the lesson is simple: in AI, trust moves as fast as installs.
+The ChatGPT controversy in late February rendered this behaviour impossible to disregard.
+Following news of its DoD partnership, US uninstalls surged 295% day-on-day, one-star reviews rocketed by 775%, and Claude briefly capitalised on the sentiment shift.
+For app teams, the lesson is clear: in the AI sector, trust shifts as swiftly as installations.

-In other words, AI apps can monetize quickly, but they struggle to hold value over time.
+In essence, AI apps excel at rapid monetisation but struggle to sustain value over time.

 | Key Retention Metrics (2026) | AI-Driven Apps (Median) | Traditional Apps (Median) | Difference |